 418 Search and Rescue Operational Training Squadron

-418 Search and Rescue Operational Training Squadron [SAR (OT) Sqn] will fill an essential role for the aircrew and maintainers of the CC-295, Canada’s newest fixed-wing search and rescue aircraft.
-The squadron’s exceptional training methods and new simulators will improve search and rescue skills and harness the capabilities of the CC-295 aircraft, while forming the heart of the search and rescue Centre of Excellence at 19 Wing Comox, British Columbia
+418 Search and Rescue Operational Training Squadron [SAR (OT) Sqn] plays an essential role generating aircrew and maintainers on the CC-295 Kingfisher, Canada’s newest fixed-wing search and rescue aircraft.
+The squadron’s exceptional training methods and new simulators enhance search and rescue skills and harness the capabilities of the CC-295 aircraft, while forming the heart of the search and rescue Centre of Excellence at 19 Wing Comox, British Columbia.

-Originally The squadron was originally formed as 418 (Intruder) Squadron on November 15, 1941, under the Royal Air Force’s Fighter Command and 2nd Tactical Air Force.
+The squadron was originally formed as 418 (Intruder) Squadron on November 15, 1941, under the Royal Air Force’s Fighter Command and 2nd Tactical Air Force.
 The squadron flew on night fighter and intruder operations in Britain, France, Belgium and the Netherlands throughout the Second World War.
 The squadron remained in Germany after the war with British Air Forces of Occupation (Germany) until it was disbanded on September 7, 1945.
 The squadron was subsequently reformed in Canada as 418 Fighter Bomber Squadron on April 15, 1946.
 The following decades saw several changes in its role, and it was ultimately re-designated as 418 Transport and Rescue Squadron on April 1, 1993.
 The squadron was again disbanded on June 22, 1994.
-The squadron was recently re-activated as 418 Search and Rescue Operational Training Squadron and will begin operations as part of the new SAR Centre of Excellence at 19 Wing in 2020.
+The squadron was re-activated in 2020 as 418 Search and Rescue Operational Training Squadron, as part of the new SAR Centre of Excellence at 19 Wing Comox.

 418 Search and Rescue Operational Training Squadron